Bowden, South Australia: Facilities and attractions

-Shopping and dining

-Plant 4 Bowden is a retail hub which houses 7-day in-house cafes and eateries, an IGA (Australian supermarket group), produce markets, organic traders, indie stores, bar and regular hosted events.
-A co-working space is coming.

-The Hawker Street shopping and dining precinct passes through the suburb.

-Popular eateries in the area include The Loose Caboose, Hawker Street Café, New Local Eatery, Nutrition Republic and Jarmer's Kitchen by acclaimed Adelaide chef, Chris Jarmer.

 Parks

 Bowden Park located in the Town Square on Gibson Street opened in October 2016.

 Kevin Taylor Park, located between Fifth Street and Sixth Street, was built using recycled materials.
 It has a steel pavilion, barbeque facilities, table tennis table and a chess set.
 Kevin Taylor Park was named after the late Kevin Taylor, a respected landscape architect who also worked in urban design from Adelaide, South Australia.

 Gibson Street Reserve, also known as Emu Park, was upgraded and re-opened on Friday, 11 April 2014.

 Parfit Square is the largest park in Bowden.

 Transportation

 Roads

 Bowden is serviced by Torrens Road, Park Terrace and Hawker Street.

 Many of the local streets were established in the 19th century.
 Consequently, roadways tend to be narrow and quiet with a small volume of traffic.

 Bowden's new streets are designed to be 'walkable' and shared by vehicles, bicycles and people.
 With the new development, the suburb is starting to see a lot more pop-up street art and curbless, tree-lined streets furnished with street furniture on footpaths.